misahub2023/Capsule-Vision-2024-Challenge/README.md

 - [Submission Format](#submission-format)
 - [Contributions](https://github.com/misahub2023/Capsule-Vision-2024-Challenge-/edit/main/README.md#contributions)
 ## Challenge Overview
-The aim of the challenge is to provide an opportunity for the development, testing and evaluation of AI models for automatic classification of abnormalities captured in VCE video frames.
-It promotes the development of vendor-independent and generalized AI-based models for automatic abnormality classification pipeline with 10 class labels namely angioectasia, bleeding, erosion, erythema, foreign body, lymphangiectasia, polyp, ulcer, worms, and normal.
+The aim of the challenge was to provide an opportunity for the development, testing and evaluation of AI models for automatic classification of abnormalities captured in VCE video frames.
+It promoted the development of vendor-independent and generalized AI-based models for automatic abnormality classification pipeline with 10 class labels namely angioectasia, bleeding, erosion, erythema, foreign body, lymphangiectasia, polyp, ulcer, worms, and normal.